Isaac Lenaola: Career

 He joined "Rimui & Mubia Advocates", as an Associate Advocate circa 1992.
 From 1999 until 2003 he served as a Partner and Head of the Litigation Department at the firm of "Maina Wachira & Company Advocates".
-On 28 October 2003, he was appointed a Justice of the High Court of Kenya.He served in that capacity as a Resident High Court Judge in Embu, Meru, Machakos and Kakamega.
+On 28 October 2003, he was appointed a Justice of the High Court of Kenya.He served in that capacity as a Resident High Court Judge in Embu, Meru, Machakos,Nyeri and Kakamega.
 He served as a Commissioner at the Judicial Service Commission, from October 2010 until 2013.
 From July 2011 to date, he is the Deputy Principal Judge of the East African Court of Justice.

 Other considerations

 In November 2013, Justice Isaac Lenaola was appointed as a Judge of the "Residual Special Court for Sierra Leone".
 In this capacity, he is involved in commutation of sentences, reviews and retrials from the former "Special Court for Sierra Leone".
-In the past, he is the chairman of the "Kenya Magistrates and Judges Association" and a member of the "World Council of the International Association of Refugee Law Judges".
+In the past, he is the chairman of the "Kenya Magistrates and Judges Association".
+Since 2020, he has been President of the International Association of Refugee and Migration Judges.
 He is also currently a member of the board of directors at the "Kenya Judicial Training Institute".